 Refer to the OpenCL documentation for which options are supported.
 Be careful some options can easily result in invalid results. - --default-group-size=INT The default size of OpenCL workgroups that are launched.
 Capped to the hardware limit if necessary. - --default-num-groups=INT The default number of OpenCL workgroups that are launched. - --default-threshold=INT The default parallelism threshold used for comparisons when selecting between code versions generated by incremental flattening.
-Intuitively, the amount of parallelism needed to saturate the GPU. - --default-tile-size=INT The default tile size used when performing two-dimensional tiling (the workgroup size will be the square of the tile size). - -d, --device=NAME Use the first OpenCL device whose name contains the given string.
+Intuitively, the amount of parallelism needed to saturate the GPU. - --default-tile-size=INT The default tile size used when performing two-dimensional tiling (the work-group size will be the square of the tile size). - -d, --device=NAME Use the first OpenCL device whose name contains the given string.
 The special string # k, where k is an integer, can be used to pick the k-th device, numbered from zero.
 If used in conjunction with -p, only the devices from matching platforms are considered. - --dump-opencl=FILE Don't run the program, but instead dump the embedded OpenCL program to the indicated file.
 Useful if you want to see what is actually being executed. - --dump-opencl-binary=FILE Don't run the program, but instead dump the compiled version of the embedded OpenCL program to the indicated file.
 On NVIDIA platforms, this will be PTX code. - --load-opencl=FILE Instead of using the embedded OpenCL program, load it from the indicated file. - --load-opencl-binary=FILE Load an OpenCL binary from the indicated file. - -p, --platform=NAME Use the first OpenCL platform whose name contains the given string.
-The special string # k, where k is an integer, can be used to pick the k-th platform, numbered from zero. - --print-sizes Print all sizes that can be set with -size or --tuning. - -P, --profile Gather profiling data while executing and print out a summary at the end.
-When -r is used, only the last run will be profiled.
-Implied by -D. - --size=ASSIGNMENT Set a configurable run-time parameter to the given value.
-ASSIGNMENT must be of the form NAME=INT Use --print-sizes to see which names are available. - --tuning=FILE Read size=value assignments from the given file. - --list-devices List all OpenCL devices and platforms available on the system.
+The special string # k, where k is an integer, can be used to pick the k-th platform, numbered from zero. - --print-sizes Print all sizes that can be set with -size or --tuning.

+-P, --profile Gather profiling data while executing and print out a summary at the end.
+When be of the form $\mathtt{NAME}=\mathtt{INT}$ Use $-\mathtt{print}-\mathtt{sizes}$ to see which names are available.